Obesity In The United States

 To begin addressing this public health problem, it is important to know where obesity is concentrated in the US.
 One study took a look at the top 100 most populated cities in the country to answer this question.
 Researchers counted people who identified as obese or overweight and considered 14 other points as well.
 These additional points included questions about physical activity, consumption of fresh fruits and vegetables, problems with high blood pressure, and instances of diabetes.

-Fattest Cities In America
+Cities With the Highest Obesity Rates In America

 The second city on the list is the Shreveport-Bossier City metro area in Louisiana.
 This city ranked #5 in the highest percentage of obese adults and adults with diabetes.
 In addition, it tied with several other cities for having the highest percentage of adults who eat less than one serving of vegetables and fruits daily.
 Shreveport-Bossier City was also #2 for the highest instance of high blood pressure in adults.